 What I wish I knew before becoming a Mom

 Becoming a Mom is so wonderful yet completely overwhelming at the same time.
 Working with babies for years made me think that it would be so easy!
 I was so much more worried about birth than what would happen afterwards, and didn’t really understand how much having a baby would rock our world.
-Here are some tips on what helped me during this time.
+Here are some tips on what helped me during this time, and what I wish I knew before becoming a mom.

 Everyone tells you to sleep as much as you can and enjoy time with your partner (and alone) and this is true, but hard to imagine until you are truly sleep deprived and can’t shower when you want to.
 Do the things you love doing and revel in them.
 I was someone who focused entirely on learning pregnancy and birth, and obsessing over the nursery.
 If I spent as much time reading about baby sleep patterns instead of obsessing over Little Unicorn swaddle patterns, I would have saved myself a lot of stress.
 There is no time to read baby books once baby comes.
 Birth is (approximately) one day.